 The main benefits researchers have discovered regarding pet therapy for those with dementia include:

 The mascot of Saint Simeon’s, Simone the Golden Retriever, is everyone’s dog and brightens the lives of residents daily.
 She has a way of reminding residents of pets they used to have, and she spends time in both our Memory Center and other parts of the community.
 We also have other therapy dogs visit regularly to enhance residents’ overall quality of life.

 Additionally, Saint Simeon’s recognizes the benefits animals and nature can have on residents’ quality of life.
 Our campus, located just a few miles from downtown Tulsa, boasts beautiful grounds with ample opportunities for birdwatching, as well as relaxing fish ponds, walking and rolling paths, and vibrant flora that encourages residents to get outside and enjoy nature.
-Watch this video featuring Flora and Fauna Coordinator, Kathy Hinkle, to learn more about the benefits plants and animals offer to seniors at Saint Simeon’s.

 You’ll find the compassionate, individualized memory care and the support your loved one needs at the Memory Center at Saint Simeon’s.
 We offer a comfortable, home-like setting staffed by professionals specifically trained in Alzheimer’s and dementia care, with innovative services and amenities that allow residents to thrive.
 For more information about applying for admission to our memory center, please contact us today.